section-engineering-education/engineering-education/content/articles/java-swing-setter-and-getters/index.md

 published: true
 url: /java-swing-setter-and-getters/
 title: Java Swing Components Set and Get Methods
-description: This article will discuss setters and getters methods of essential Java Swing components used in a desktop application.
+description: This article will discuss setters and getters methods of Java Swing components used in desktop applications.
 Java Swing components have getters and setters methods used to get and set values, respectively.
 author: ayoma-joseph
 date: 2021-09-08T00:00:00-07:02
 topics: [Languages]